Elephant and Castle

 At Cabinet on the 12 March it was agreed that General Projects was the successful bidder for the Walworth Town Hall project.
 The Cabinet report and decision can be viewed online.

 Council will continue to work with General Projects to take this much loved building off the heritage at risk register and bring it back into use.
 We will also be developing a vision and considering management models with General Projects and the community for the distinct community, arts and culture space that is at the heart of the proposal.

 Originally a budget of £20m was allocated to bring the town hall back into use, however extending the scope of the project to include Newington Library and our work to understand the condition of the building indicated that project costs would total £36-40m.
 Due to the constraints on the council’s capital programme we decided this was not feasible.
 Last spring the council consulted with local residents and put forward three options for the town hall (continue with the project scope and increased cost; dispose of the building; or re-work the designs to deliver within budget and deliver the project brief).

 The final option had the most support so the council undertook detailed further work with the community to better understand the potential to deliver the project in phases, with a ‘slimmed down’ project brief, and considered the potential to dispose of part of the buildings to fund these works.
 Following this rigorous process the project costs remained high and still required an additional £10m above the £20m already allocated to deliver a pared down version of the previous brief.
-Due to the continuing constraints on the council’s capital programme this additional resource is not available and is not best use of public money.
+Due to the continuing constraints on the council’s capital programme this additional resource is not available and was not best use of public money.

-Walworth Town Hall - current service provision
+Walworth Town Hall Hoarding

-Page last updated: 31 October 2017
+Page last updated: 10 June 2019